lavaya-s/invaders/README.md

 # invaders
  invaders
-Space invaders clone from Python crash course by eric matthes This is missing the additional assets
+This is from a tutorial